Spicy baked curry drumsticks - a quick and easy recipe using just a few ingredients, like chicken legs and spices.

 - Yes.
 And you can leave out the veggies as well.
 Cook the curry drumsticks without adding anything else for 35-40 or until the internal temperature is reached.

 - You can replace sweet potatoes with regular ones, carrots, parsnips, or other root vegetables.
-Or a mixture of veggies, like peppers, zucchini, eggplants, and so on.
+Or a mixture of veggies, like peppers, zucchini, eggplants, etc.

 How to bake curry drumsticks?